Maryland Natural Resources Police: History

 The NRP is Maryland's oldest state law enforcement agency and fourth oldest state conservation law enforcement agency in the United States.

 The NRP traces its lineage to an act of the Maryland General Assembly in 1868 creating the State Oyster Police Force in order to enforce 1830 and 1865 laws regulating oyster-harvesting and conservation.
-This forces' responsibility was limited to enforcing the oyster laws on the Chesapeake Bay.
+This force's responsibility was limited to enforcing the oyster laws on the Chesapeake Bay.
 Hunter Davidson, a former Confederate States Navy officer and U.S. Naval Academy graduate, was unanimously chosen as the first commander of the State Oyster Police Force by the State Board of Commissioners.
 Davidson acquired a 12-pounder Dahlgren howitzer for the force's first steamer, Leila, for use in the gun battles between the Oyster Police and the illegal dredgers.

 Engagement in the oyster war on the Chesapeake, 1886.

 During the early years the force, nicknamed the Oyster Navy, was engaged in suppressing oyster poaching by out of state boats and locals described as "oyster pirates."
 During these Oyster Wars the force had a fleet, largely of schooners such as Julia Hamilton but included armed steamers.
 The first steamer, Leila, was replaced by two built for the purpose, Governor R. M. McLane and Governor P. F. Thomas.
 Governor R. M. McLane is known to have had a 12-pounder Dahlgren howitzer.
 Lt.
 Gregory Bartles of the Maryland Natural Resources Police believes that gun to have been transferred from Leila.
 The gun was acquired for eventual museum display by Maryland with funds from a donor matched by funds from the Department of Natural Resources Secretary.

 In 1874, the state created a Commission of Fisheries to study and report on the status of Maryland fisheries; the State Oyster Police Force was renamed the State Fishery Force and placed under the jurisdiction of the commission.
 In 1890, the state enacted its first uniform natural resources conservation law for the protection of game birds and animals.
 In 1896, the General Assembly established the Office of the State Game Warden, headed by a state game warden appointed by the governor for a two-year term; Governor Lloyd Lowndes Jr. appointed Robert H. Gilbert to the post.